ldai0199/ldai0199_quiz_8/README.md

 ## Part 1: Chosen Technique Inspiration - *Glitch Art*

 Glitch art involves intentionally distorting images to create visually striking and unexpected results.
 I find the chaotic and unpredictable nature of glitches or distortion fields fascinating, allowing for mesmerizing animation effects.
-I want to incorporate this aesthetic by applying distortion algorithms or utilizing noise functions to generate dynamic distortions that continuously evolve over time, resulting in a visually engaging experience for my viewers, hoping to to add an element of surprise and unpredictability into my final project.
+I want to incorporate this aesthetic by applying distortion algorithms or utilizing noise functions to generate dynamic distortions that continuously evolve over time, resulting in a visually engaging experience for my viewers, hoping to add an element of surprise and unpredictability into my final project.

 ### High Quality Images Examples: